frank038/gtk3vlcplayer/README.md

 - pause/play by pressing the space key
 - quit by pressing the esc key
 - play a new file by pressing the o key
-- accept options in the form: option1=value:option2=value from the command line.
+- accept (how many?) options for the media and the player from the command line.

 This program supports a very few custom settings.
 They can be found and changed at the beginning of the file.